Club: Coventry City FC | Opening: 2005 | Capacity: 32,604 seats

-Coventry City moved to the Ricoh Arena in 2005 after having played the previous 106 years at Highfield Road.
+Coventry Building Society Arena, known as Ricoh Arena until 2021, became the home of Coventry City in 2005 after having played the previous 106 years of their existence at Highfield Road.

 Plans for the move were announced as early as 1997, but due to several delays the stadium opened four years later than initially planned.
 This also meant that the proposed capacity of 45,000 was later scaled back to just over 30,000.

-The first match at the Ricoh Arena was played on the 20th of August 2005.
-The opponents that day were Queens Park Rangers.
-The stadium got officially opened six months later in February 2006.
+The first match at the Ricoh Arena, a league match between Coventry and QPR, was played on 20 August 2005.
+The stadium officially opened six months later in February 2006.

 The stadium is easily reached by car due to its close proximity to the M6 motorway.
 Exit the M6 at junction 3 Coventry/Nuneaton, and follow the A444 toward Coventry until the Romley’s Green roundabout, where signs will guide you to the car parks (the stadium will be visible right in front of you).